mathieugruson/42_school_cursus/README.md

 But the most important thing we learn here is to never fight again the computer when it does not work until it works!

-My last project is about ASM as I have always been curious to go closer and closer to the chip.
+My last project is about ASM as I have always been curious to go closer and closer to the chip : - 📚 [library asm](https://github.com/mathieugruson/librairy-asm)

 </p>